BEST USE: MARKETERS

 As a marketing professional, you understand that having a curated marketing report template can save you hours of time on your monthly reporting.

-If you find yourself struggling to come up with a marketing report template that will blow the socks off of your company’s executives, consider including the sections mentioned below.
+If you find yourself struggling to come up with a marketing report presentation that will blow the socks off of your company’s executives, consider including the sections mentioned below.

 A highlights page is similar to an elevator pitch – it’s a quick and easy way for you to get your information across to the right people.

 If you’d like to create a monthly marketing report that can be understood by all – even those who aren’t up on the latest marketing lingo – then a highlights page is a must.

 While all of the information within your reports are necessary, some is more important than others.
 For example, in this section of your report, it’s good to highlight how much your company’s marketing growth has improved in the past month, as well as the percentage of customers who closed.
 Provide solid, fact-based information on this page.

 A Breakdown of Your Most Successful Marketing Channels